Optimise your magento store for better performance

 Magento is one of the most commonly used ecommerce platforms by the developers around the globe.
 Since its having high level of functionality,customizability and large databases, as well as a higher number of requests on page load which consequently, makes Magento slower.
 So we help you to optimise your magento store for the better performance, kindly follow the instructions given below:

 Magento Caching needs to be enabled : Make Magento caching system as enable will be the basic, and the simplest way in which you can optimize the performance of your Magento site.
-Since Magento caching is disabled by default, once enabled,your website will start serving pages to your website visitors faster.
+Since Magento caching is disabled by default, once enabled,your website builder india will start serving pages to your website visitors faster.
 For making this changes you need to go to your Magento Admin Panel, and in the System Menu, enable cache management.

 Cleaning Magento logs : Log cleaning feature is disabled by default in Magento backend.
 The Logs are created automatically about frequently read pages, frequently compared products, or best sellers are kept for 180 days before being deleted by the system itself.
 Over time, this amount of information can be a big burden in your Magento database.
 The simpler way to manage your logs is to change saved log days.
 This can be done following this path: “Stores” > “Configuration” > “Advanced” > “System” > “Log”.
 You need to choose a required number for your “Save Log, Days” to determine how long Magento should keep your logs.
 Choose “Yes” for “Enable Log Cleaning”.
 Click “Save Config” to save your changes.

 Tuning MySQL server to be optimised : Every time when a Magento webpage is loaded, the database server must work on a series of queries.
 These queries are handled on an individual basis, with data fetched from the disk, processed, and finally returned to the user.
 Slow disk access happens, making webpages slow to load.
 MySQL provides query_cache_size i.e configuration command that tells the server to store query result in memory, instead of fetching it all the way from disk.
 The size you can set for this cache depends on how much memory your MySQL server can handle.
+Find the cheap domain registration India for your Magento store.

 We recommend you to set certain things inside my.cnf file inside the server :